 In a March 2019 interview with Radio Mawtini, Zaki said: “We … will not be servants, will not succumb, and will not be prisoners of coexistence with this hangman – in other words, the Israeli occupation state.
 We will continue our struggle until we obtain our goals, an independent state whose capital is Jerusalem.”

 Zaki’s contempt for Israel extends also to the United States, a country which he considers “to be an enemy because its only strategic alliance is with Israel.”

-This profile is adapted, in part, from “Voices of Palestine: Abbas Zaki,” by Frank Crimi (December 30, 2011).
+Portions of this profile are adapted from “Voices of Palestine: Abbas Zaki,” by Frank Crimi (Front Page Magazine, 12-30-2011).